-This service operation updates the profile of a Network Function previously registered in the NRF by providing the updated NF profile of the requesting NF to the NRF.
-The update operation may apply to the whole profile of the NF (complete replacement of the existing profile by a new profile), or it may apply only to a subset of the parameters of the profile (including adding/deleting/replacing services to the NF profile).
+This service operation updates the profile of a Network Function or a SCP previously registered in the NRF by providing the updated NF profile/SCP profile of the requesting NF/SCP to the NRF.
+The update operation may apply to the whole profile of the NF/SCP (complete replacement of the existing profile by a new profile), or it may apply only to a subset of the parameters of the profile (including adding/deleting/replacing services to the NF profile).

-To perform a complete replacement of the NF Profile of a given NF Instance, the NF Service Consumer shall issue an HTTP PUT request, as shown in Figure 5.2.2.3.1-1:
+To perform a complete replacement of the NF Profile/SCP Profile of a given NF Instance, the NF Service Consumer shall issue an HTTP PUT request, as shown in Figure 5.2.2.3.1-1:

-Figure 5.2.2.3.1-1: NF Profile Complete Replacement
+Figure 5.2.2.3.1-1: NF Profile/SCP Profile Complete Replacement

 1. The NF Service Consumer shall send a PUT request to the resource URI representing the NF Instance.
 The payload body of the PUT request shall contain a representation of the NF Instance to be completely replaced in the NRF.

 2a.
 On success, "200 OK" shall be returned, the payload body of the PUT response shall contain the representation of the replaced resource.
-The representation of the replaced resource may be a complete NF Profile or a NF Profile just including the mandatory attributes of the NF Profile and the attributes which the NRF added or changed (see Annex B).
+The representation of the replaced resource may be a complete NF Profile/SCP Profile or a NF Profile/SCP Profile just including the mandatory attributes of the NF Profile/SCP Profile and the attributes which the NRF added or changed (see Annex B).

 2b.
-If the update of the NF instance fails at the NRF due to errors in the encoding of the NFProfile JSON object, the NRF shall return "400 Bad Request" status code with the ProblemDetails IE providing details of the error.
+If the update of the NF instance fails at the NRF due to errors in the encoding of the NFProfile/SCPProfile JSON object, the NRF shall return "400 Bad Request" status code with the ProblemDetails IE providing details of the error.

 If the update of the NF instance fails at the NRF due to NRF internal errors, the NRF shall return "500 Internal Server Error" status code with the ProblemDetails IE providing details of the error.

-To perform a partial update of the NF Profile of a given NF Instance, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.2.2.3.1-2.
+To perform a partial update of the NF Profile/SCP Profile of a given NF Instance, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.2.2.3.1-2.
 This partial update shall be used to add/delete/replace individual parameters of the NF Instance, and also to add/delete/replace any of the services (and their parameters) offered by the NF Instance.